-The Board Charter has been duly approved by the Board and is reviewed by the latter regularly and updated as and when required.
+The Board Charter has been duly approved by the Board and is regularly updated by the latter as and when required.
+The Board Charter was last reviewed in October 2020 and no change was brought.
 The Charter provides for delegation of authority and clear lines of responsibility with a reporting mechanism whereby matters affecting the affairs and reputation of the Company are duly escalated to the Board of the Company and to the Board of the ultimate holding company by the Chairperson.